Iowa Planned Parenthood 'prepared to fight' abortion restrictions in court

 “It’s imperative that I would show up at the capitol to make their voices heard, and contact the legislators who work for them during this special session to protect their right to choose when and if to grow their family,” she said.

-The American Civil Liberties Union of Iowa in a statement also appealed to individual legislators to vote the bill down, saying the Legislature is “not simply an arm of the Governor’s Office.”
+In a statement, the American Civil Liberties Union of Iowa also appealed to individual legislators to vote the bill down, saying the Legislature is “not simply an arm of the Governor’s Office.”

 “Our legislators are independently elected to uphold our constitution and to serve Iowans, reflecting the needs and desires of Iowans,” said ACLU of Iowa Executive Director Mark Stringer.
 “And polling shows that 61% of Iowans support abortion rights, especially in cases of rape, incest, and to protect the life and health of the woman.”